-As a Volunteer Maryland AmeriCorps Member (VMA), you will spend most of your year of service working at a Service Site to recruit and manage volunteers.
-Each VMA has a local Service Site that addresses critical community needs across Maryland.
+As a Volunteer Maryland AmeriCorps Member (ACM), you will spend most of your year of service at a Service Site recruiting and managing volunteers.
+Each ACM has a local Service Site that addresses critical community needs across Maryland.
 The Service Site will have identified program development and volunteer needs prior to your arrival.
-Once on-site, you will help make their vision a reality.
+Once on-site, you will help make their vision a reality!

 Expand Your Knowledge and Network

 Volunteer Maryland provides an intensive and thorough training in the best practices of volunteer management.
 The training is based on VM’s Cycle of Volunteer Program Development.
-The initial training is followed up with on-going staff support and additional monthly training events.
-During the training, each Volunteer Maryland AmeriCorps Member develops a network of peers across Maryland and works closely with these colleagues throughout the service year.
+The initial training is followed up with on-going staff support and additional monthly training events along with mini-trainings and service projects.
+These are highly engaging and provide great support in your journey as an AmeriCorps member and valuable to your journey beyond!
+During the training, each Volunteer Maryland AmeriCorps Member develops a network of peers across Maryland and serves closely with these colleagues throughout the service year.

 Join a Dynamic Team of Service Leaders

 AmeriCorps Members are a diverse and talented group of service leaders.
 In addition, VM works with extraordinary service and volunteerism colleagues across country.
 As a Volunteer Maryland AmeriCorps Member, you will have an opportunity to learn from and work alongside your peers, VM staff and alumni, and state and national nonprofit leaders.

 What Focus Areas do VM AmeriCorps serve?

 As a VM AmeriCorps Member you have the opportunity to serve in organizations that go along with one of AmeriCorps key focus areas…